Gurki-gtb/elist_analysis/README.md

 # Apple Health Product Performance

 - Due to data limitations this analysis was only able to be conducted using data from 2019-2021.
-- As of 2022, we have three apple products in our catalouge; Airpods, Iphone, and the Macbook Air.
+- As of 2022, we have three apple products in our catalog; Airpods, Iphone, and the Macbook Air.
 The Macbook Air is the most expensive product hailing an AOV of $1,588, followed by the Iphone with an AOV of $740, and then the airpods with an AOV of $160.
 - Combined order count of all three products is 52,654, and after refunded orders the total drops to 49,543 a - 6% decrease.
 Of these orders the airpods account for 92%, the Macbook Air 7%, and the Iphone 0.54%.
 - Airpods are the top-selling product across both the Apple catalog and the overall catalog, having an order count of 48,402 orders - a little more than double the order volume of the next best selling product.
 It also has a refund rate of 5.45%, the lowest amongst all apple products.
 - The Macbook Air is the second-best selling product in the Apple Catalog, with 3,964 orders.
 It has the highest refund rate at 11.43%.
 However, over the years it's refund rate has decreased exponentially.
-In 2019 it held a refund rate of 18.31%, and in 2021 6.33% - a 12% decrease.
+In 2019 it held a refund rate of 18.31%, and in 2021 6.33% - a 12 percentage point decrease.
 -